 - Tend to be reactive: they wait for guidance and rarely present new ideas.

-- Are introspective and rarely notice or take interest in anything beyond their immediate area of responsibility.
+- Are introspective and take an interest in anything beyond their immediate responsibilities.

 - Usually approach all tasks the same way, without being affected by urgency or impact.